 (time during which an infected person can infect others)

-Uncertain, but probably from before symptoms develop until recovery from the infection.
+The infectious period is unclear but is probably from before symptoms start until recovery.
 Most people recover from the infection within about 10 days.

 There is usually no need for treatment other than paracetamol for fever and maintaining adequate fluid intake.
 Aspirin should not be given to children under 12 years of age unless specifically recommended by a doctor.